zechendorf/satoshipay/Documentation/ChangeLog/Index.rst

 ChangeLog
 =========

-For further information see the `commit listings at GitHub <https://github.com/zechendorf/satoshipay/commits/master>`_.
+For more detailed information see the `commit listings at GitHub <https://github.com/zechendorf/satoshipay/commits/master>`_.

 0.7.0